jamalabdi2/IoT-Temperature-And-Humidity-Monitoring-System/README.md

 The IoT-Based Smart Weather Monitoring System is designed to continuously monitor and display real-time temperature and humidity data.
 The system uses a combination of hardware (DHT11 sensor and Arduino Uno) and software (Node.js server and React frontend) to provide a comprehensive solution for weather monitoring.

+Sensor data can be stored in  a CSV file, JSON file, or MongoDB Atlas.

 ## Features
 - **Real-time Monitoring:** Continuously monitors temperature and humidity.
 - **Data Visualization:** Displays real-time data using gauges and line charts.